Margaret Schmucker is an appellate attorney based in Austin, Texas. She opened her practice

 Judicial District, handling hundreds of criminal and civil appeals arising in the Chicago metropolitan

 area.
-Upon returning to her home state of Texas more than five years ago, Ms. Schmucker settled in
+Upon returning to her home state of Texas more than ten years ago, Ms. Schmucker settled in

 Austin where she was a senior member of the Postconviction Litigation Division (formerly known as the